Bringing together senior scientists from around the world to mitigate extreme risks from AI

 The Chinese University of Hong Kong

-Professor of Center for Advanced Study
+Professor, Center for Advanced Study

 Tsinghua University